Meet Yuzhou Bai, a PhD candidate and student staff member at East Asian Library

 I came to Princeton in 2015 and am currently a PhD candidate in East Asian Studies.

-Could you talk about your current internship?
+Could you talk about your current fellowship?

 More importantly, working at PUL has activated my interest in the issue of access to academic resources and service, honed my communication skills, and allowed me to reflect on things from an administrative angle.
 These skills have helped me adapt to and contribute to the collaborative research environment at S+R.